HomeDemoContact

 In this example, we create Segmentation on the field Gender, which in this case contains either the value Male or Female.

-A segmentation created on the field `Gender`.
+A Segmentation created on the field `Gender`.

 A Segmentation created on the field Gender.